Micha10/QuickAccessPopup/Distribution-files/README.txt

 Note: It is recommended not to install Quick Access Popup in system-protected folders like those under “C:\Program Files”.
 This could prevent QAP from saving your configuration.

-3) Run the .EXE file from this folder (choose the 32-bits or 64-bits version depending on your system).
+3) Run the .EXE file from this folder (choose the file QuickAccessPopup-32-bit.exe or QuickAccessPopup-64-bit.exe depending on your system).
 Quick Access Popup will create and update the quickaccesspopup.ini file in this folder.
 See Quick Access Popup is a Portable App, below.

-Note: If an anti-virus or protection software reports Quick Access Popup as a potential threat, this is not the case.
-Please read this post: How to stop Anti-virus blocking Folders Popup (http://code.jeanlalonde.ca/stop-anti-virus-blocking-folders-popup/).
-This page will later be adapted to Quick Access Popup but its content is still valid for QAP.

 4) At your convenience, create a shortcut on your Desktop or your Start menu or select "Run at startup" in the Tray menu to launch Quick Access Popup automatically at startup.